naiyerasif/site/blog/2019-07-08-persisting-and-querying-data-with-mongo-repository.md

 }
 ```

 Since, cascading can be done for save and/or delete operations, you can generalize your implementation by passing a value to the annotation that will set the type of cascading.
-By default, choose for cascading both save and delete operations through `CascadeType.ALL` value.
+By default, choose for cascading on both save and delete operations through `CascadeType.ALL` value.

 Annotate the desired fields with this annotation.